OpenSignLabs/OpenSign/docs/docs/help/Settings/manage-users.md

 - The user will now be able to use the assigned API credits up to the new limit.

+> ⚡ **Note:** Credits can only be added if the selected user has an active API token.

+**How to create an API token for a team user:**
+1. Log in using the team user's email address.
+2. Navigate to **Settings → API Token**.
+3. Generate a live API token.

+Once the API token is created, the admin can assign API credits to that user.

 ---

 ## 🔐 Permissions by Role